This post is part of the series Pumping Mamas

 11. Bottle warmer

 For anyone who intends to bottlefeed in any capacity, a bottle warmer is a very handy tool.
 You can quickly warm up a bottle of expressed milk from the fridge or dethaw frozen breastmilk.
 It is faster for those middle-of-the-night bottle grabs!
 It is also helpful for those babies whose tummies might be a bit sensitive to cold milk or for those who live in colder climates.
-We used ours so much with both of our boys that it is almost completely worn out now!
+We used ours so much with both of our older boys that it was completely worn out!
+Fortunately, our third son was born in the beginning of the summer…

 12. Breast Milk Storage Bags

-While there are many storage bag options available, I prefer Medela Breast Milk Storage Bags or Target’s Up & Up brand for durability.
+While there are many storage bag options available, I prefer Medela Breast Milk Storage Bags, Target’s Up & Up, and Walmart’s Parents Choice brands for durability.
 The last thing you want is for a bag to rip or leak while you are dethawing frozen milk and you lose precious ounces of liquid gold.
 I know this first hand.
 Yes, yes, I have cried over spilt milk.

 13. Bottle cooler